Price includes epidural, and follow-up appointments at 2, 4, 6, and 8 weeks.

 Introduction to Intervertebral Disc Disease (IVDD)

-IVDD in dogs is a common cause of back pain, weakness, and the inability to walk or feel the front or back legs.
+IVDD in dogs is a common cause of back pain, weakness, and the inability to walk or feel the front and/or back legs.
 IVDD can affect any part of the canine spine, however, it more commonly affects the thoracolumbar (‘mid-back’) spine.

 Canine Spine with IVDD.
 Reprinted with permission by the copyright owner, Hill’s Pet Nutrition, Inc. Fig 1 + 2